grnet/okeanos-LoD/CI/master/README.md

 ./create.sh <okeanos-token> <public_key_path> <private_key_path>
 ```

-will create a Central VM that will be used to collect statistical data about ~okeanos-LoD service.
+will create a Central Service VM that will host the application which will collect statistical
+data about ~okeanos-LoD service.

 Running